ssykz5/UNNC-F22-ABEE1025-Group22/coursework_part4_data_processing_and_visualization/Product requirement document (PRD).md

       * Draw the graph with one set of x values and single/multiple sets of y values.
 * Data Comparison
   * For indoor temperature analyzing only (CSET, PMB data, or other similar structure data)
-    * Method from CIBSE Guide
+    * Method from CIBSE Guide A
       * NOT FINISHED!!!!!!----------
+      * For Educational buildings: recommended temperature:
+        * Summer: 21-25 C
+        * Winter: 19-21 C
 * Data Storage and Return
   * For data:
     * Output csv files.